 Criticism is a global attack on the partner’s personality.

 “you only think about yourself, you’re so selfish”

-To fix criticism, the fir horseman of the apocalypse, use “I” sentences and only complain about specific situations instead of generalizing about your partner’s defects.
+To fix criticism, the first horseman of the apocalypse, use “I” sentences and only raise specific situations instead of generalizing the partner’s defects.

 Defensiveness is a typical response to criticism.